Different uses for voting

 By voting strategically, B's supporters would win or tie the election according to most voting rules.
 C's supporters also can vote insincerely against A. But they would only help B not C. A's supporters may try to counter B's strategy by punishing B. In that case all of these rules would choose C; the least-liked candidate would be the apparent Condorcet winner!
 The important point is that A would not need to counter B's strategy in this case under C-IRV, or M-IRV.

 Frequency of manipulable electionsPunishing is one of the easiest ways for voters to manipulate an election.
 How difficult is it to manipulate an election?
 How often can voters manipulate an election?
 The first question requires a framework based in psychology and information science (degrees of insincerity, degrees of risk, amount or type of information needed, communication channels needed).
-The second question needs studies of ballots cast in actual elections.
+The second question needs mathematical proofs or statistics from lifelike simulations.
 Chamberlin, Cohen, and Coombs assessed the minimum numbers of voters needed to change the winners of actual elections.
 They used the ballots from five elections for the presidency of the American Psychological Association.

 data from Chamberlin, Cohen, and Coombs (1984)